Yangshuo is a great place for hikes and cycling excursions. There's

 There are 56 nationalities in China and different nationality has their own traditional festival.
 You can enjoy the special Chinese culture here, such as Dragon Boat Festival, Harbin Ice and Snow Festival and so on.

-Peak season VS Low season
+Peak season VS Low seasonpeople in China Peak Season

 Peak season in China: